Chief Dull Knife College logo

 2001

-Renamed Chief Dull Knife College to emphasize the significance of Dull Knife as a chief and respected leader.
+Renamed Chief Dull Knife College to emphasize the significance of Dull Knife as a chief and leader.

 🏛️